 Following the reinsurance agreement with National Indemnity, responsibility for paying claims and collecting reinsurance falls to RMSL.
 As a result, the Group's key area of risk is the ability of National Indemnity to pay amounts as they fall due under the retrocession agreement.
-During 2009 the rating by Standard and Poor's of National Indemnity reduced from AAA to AA+, its second highest available rating.
-National Indemnity's credit rating by Moody's Investor Services also reduced from Aaa to Aa1 in 2009.
-There has been no further change in these ratings since then.
-National Indemnity currently carries the second highest credit rating of AM Best and Fitch.
+The rating by Standard and Poor's of National Indemnity is AA+, its second highest available rating.
+National Indemnity currently carries the second highest credit rating of Moody's, AM Best and Fitch.